Tal144155/ShareSphere---Android-App/README.md

 ### Log out
 Logging out can be done through the menu, by clicking on the button below.

+**Please notice:** The server and React components includes the option to add comments to posts.
+This feature is not currently available on the Android app, so refrain from pressing the comment button.

 ### Creating a Post
 Creating a post can be done through the profile, by clicking twice on the text box labeled "Share your thoughts".